Hungarians: Other influences

 Besides the various peoples mentioned above, the Magyars were later influenced by other populations in the Carpathian Basin.
 Among these are the Cumans, Pechenegs, Jazones, West Slavs, Germans (more specifically Hungarian Germans but also Transylvanian Saxons or other ethnic German minorities in the former Kingdom of Hungary or in Central and Eastern Europe such as the Zipser Germans, and Vlachs (Romanians).

 Ottomans, who occupied the central part of Hungary from c.
 1526 until c.
 1699, inevitably exerted an influence, as did the various nations (Germans/Banat Swabians, Slovaks, Serbs, Croats, and others) that resettled the depopulated central and southern territories of the kingdom (roughly present-day South Hungary, Vojvodina in Serbia and Banat in Romania) after their departure.
 Similar to other European countries, Armenian, and Roma ethnic minorities have been living in Hungary since the Middle Ages.
 Jews have been living in Hungary since the Roman era, as the archeological evidence of Jewish gravestones dating from this period demonstrates.

 Diaspora

 Hungarian diaspora in the world (includes people with Hungarian ancestry or citizenship).

-Hungarian diaspora (Magyar diaspora) is a term that encompasses the total ethnic Hungarian population located outside of current-day Hungary.
+Hungarian diaspora (szórványmagyarság) is a term encompassing the total ethnic Hungarian population located outside of the borders of present-day Hungary.